 Aunt Jane's Hungarian Chicken Paprikash recipe uses a whole cut up chicken.
 Jeff and I prefer chicken breasts, so I've made the recipe with whole chicken breasts as well as cut up chicken breasts.
 You can use a whole chicken, or whatever parts of the chicken you prefer.

 Serving homemade noodles with the Chicken Paprikash was Aunt Jane's recommendation.
-Homemade noodles are delicious and make a tasty side dish with Chicken Paprikash.
-The sauce is delicious on the noodles, too!
+Homemade noodles are a softer noodle than dried noodles purchased as a store.
+The sauce is goes well with the noodles, too!

 I told my cousin Debbie, Aunt Jane's daughter, that I was making Chicken Paprikash.
 Debbie reminded me that Aunt Jane cooked for everyone, but usually ate hot dogs when everyone else was eating whatever she prepared for the meal.
 Aunt Jane loved hot dogs!